Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$: Abstract

 \section{Abstract}

-Recent experiments have demonstrated that intense terahertz (THz) fields can induce a transition from the quantum paraeletric to the ferroeletric phase of SrTiO$_3$.
-Here, we investigate this THz field-induced transient ferroeletric phase transition by solving the time-dependent lattice Sch\"odinger equation based on first-principles calculations.
-We find that transient ferroeletricity originates from a light-induced mixing between ground and first excited lattice states in the quantum paraeletric phase.
-In agreement with the experimental findings, our study shows that the non-oscillatory second harmonic generation signal can be evidence of transient ferroeletricity in SrTiO$_3$.
-We reveal the microscopic details of this exotic phase transition and highlight that this phenomenon is a unique behavior of the quantum paraeletric phase.
+Recent experiments have demonstrated that light can induce a transition from the quantum paraelectric to the ferroelectric phase of SrTiO$_3$.
+Here, we investigate this terahertz field-induced ferroelectric phase transition by solving the time-dependent lattice Schr\"odinger equation based on first-principles calculations.
+We find that ferroelectricity originates from a light-induced mixing between ground and first excited lattice states in the quantum paraelectric phase.
+In agreement with the experimental findings, our study shows that the non-oscillatory second harmonic generation signal can be evidence of ferroelectricity in SrTiO$_3$.
+We reveal the microscopic details of this exotic phase transition and highlight that this phenomenon is a unique behavior of the quantum paraelectric phase.

-Ultrafast light-induced dynamics provides attractive physical phenomena beyond the steady state of materials.
-Recent studies have shown that driving materials out of their original equilibrium state can induce complex phase transitions or largely modify properties and functionalities of materials~\cite{Mitrano2016,Nova2017,Li2019,Nova2019,Kogar2020,Jin2019}.
-Theoretical works have suggested that many of these THz field-induced phenomena are closely related with nonlinear phonon interactions~\cite{Knap2016,Kennes2017,Guan2021,Shin2020}.
-For example, by applying a terahertz (THz) pulse, a high temperature (100~K) superconducting state has been experimentally observed in K$_3$C$_{60}$ which exhibits low critical temperature (30~K) at its ground state~\cite{Mitrano2016,Cantaluppi2018,Budden2021}.
-Possible topological phase transitions induced by THz pulses has also been demonstrated in layered materials such as 1T-WTe$_2$, ZrTe$_5$, and graphene~\cite{Sie2019,Vaswani2020,McIver2020}.
-Another paradigmatic manifestation of the THz-matter interaction is the transformation of paraeletric SrTiO$_3$ into ferroeletric phase~\cite{Li2019,Nova2019}.
+Ultrafast light-induced dynamics provide attractive physical phenomena beyond the steady-state of materials.
+Recent studies have shown that driving materials out of their original equilibrium state can induce complex phase transitions or largely modify properties and functionalities~\cite{Mitrano2016,Nova2017,Li2019,Nova2019,Kogar2020,Jin2019}.
+Theoretical works have suggested that a large number of terahertz (THz) field-induced phenomena are closely related to nonlinear phonon interactions~\cite{Knap2016,Kennes2017,Guan2021,Shin2020}.
+For example, by applying a THz pulse, a high temperature superconducting state has been experimentally observed in K$_3$C$_{60}$ which otherwise exhibits a low critical temperature in equilibrium conditions~\cite{Mitrano2016,Cantaluppi2018,Budden2021}.
+Possible topological phase transitions induced by THz pulses have also been demonstrated in layered materials such as $T_d$-WTe$_2$, ZrTe$_5$, and graphene~\cite{Sie2019,Vaswani2020,McIver2020}.
+The THz field-induced ferroelectric switching and structural transition through nonlinear phonon interactions have been investigated with a semi-classical approach~\cite{Subedi2014,Subedi2015,Juraschek2018,Mankowsky2017,Nova2019,abalmasov2020,Zhou2020}.
+Another paradigmatic manifestation of the THz-matter interaction is the transformation of paraelectric SrTiO$_3$ into its ferroelectric phase~\cite{Li2019,Nova2019}.